-For students who are required to attend school there are two types of absences: excused and unexcused.
+For students who are required to attend school, there are two types of absences: excused and unexcused.
 Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, attend a civic event, or other reason as approved by the building principal.
 Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.
+Students have a (10-day) limit for parental excused absences for the school year.
+All additional absences will be unexcused.